 For many websites, how quickly users engage with the page is an important user experience metric.
 If these metrics increase it could be a sign that the page is rendering slower, or a design change has made the site more difficult for users.
 This category captures metrics about how and how quickly users engage with the page.

 - First IX Type - The first type of interaction the user had with the page: scroll, click, or keypress.

 - First IX Time - When the first interaction time occurred (relative to navigationStart).

 - Element ID clicked - The ID or data-sctrack attribute of the DOM element that was clicked or keypressed.
 See the LUX data-sctrack API for more information.

 - Interaction co-ordinates - the X and Y co-ordinates of the input event (if available).

 - First Input Delay (FID).

-The beacon also includes some data we used for housekeeping (tying the pages in a session together, or typing multiple beacons from the same page together)
+The beacon also includes some data we used for housekeeping (tying the pages in a session together, or tying multiple beacons from the same page together)

-- Sync or Beacon Id (sid) - when multiple beacons are send from the same page this ID is used to group the beacons together
+- Sync or Beacon Id (sid) - when multiple beacons are sent from the same page this ID is used to group the beacons together

 We're constantly extending RUM to gather other valuable information beyond what is listed here.
 For more details about each metric, see this support article.